 The Provisional format is unlikely to be of interest to other healthcare applications, which should use the RFC-3881 format and DICOM Vocabulary where appropriate.

-1610 9.3 Audit Trail Transport
+9.3 Audit Trail Transport

-The Audit Trail and Node Authentication Integration Profile specifies the use of Reliable Syslog Cooked Profile (RFC-3195, Section 4) as the mechanism for logging audit record messages to the central audit record repository.
-It also permits the use of BSD Syslog (RFC-3164).
-There are, however, several known limitations of BSD Syslog:
+The Audit Trail and Node Authentication Integration Profile specifies the use of Syslog Protocols as the mechanism for logging audit record messages to the audit record repository.

+There are two recognized transports specified: